Phydon/mg/README.md

 Options:
-  -i, --case-insensitive           Search case insensitivly -c, --count                      Only print the number of search results -D, --depth <NUMBER>             Set max search depth [default: 250] -e, --extension <EXTENSIONS>...
+  -i, --case-insensitive           Search case insensitivly -c, --count                      Only print the number of search results as [files patterns] -D, --depth <NUMBER>             Set max search depth [default: 250] -e, --extension <EXTENSIONS>...
 Only search in files with the given extensions -H, --no-hidden                  Exclude hidden files and directories from search